Our funded youth projects

 Grow Wild awards funding of £500 each to 14-25-year-olds for creative projects that engage people the importance of UK native plants and fungi.
 Successful projects are selected by a panel of young people.

 A wide range of projects have been produced from sculptures, film, embroidery, paintings and poetry… to ariel silk performances and even a steel band!

-We’ve funded and supported 258 young people to run their own creative project since 2014.
+We’ve funded and supported over 258 young people to run their own creative project since 2014.

 They’ve been brilliant.
 And 93% would recommend us too.
 They’ve brought together tens of thousands of people to take positive actions to safeguard nature and learn life skills.

 “We’ve belonged to something as part of a bigger picture and because everybody’s ideas were listened to, it gave us confidence.”

 Read on to find out about more of our funded youth projects...